Battle of Pianosa: Background

 Raiding had long been part of life in the Mediterranean.
 The last decades of the Middle Ages had seen numerous famous corsairs harassing both coastal populations and shipping activities, but the turn of the 16th century coincided with a marked surge of piracy.
 Most notably, several captains established bases on the North African coast where strong corsair flotillas left every year for months-long cruises.
 In the spring and summer, they raided and pillaged coastal regions and Mediterranean Europe's maritime trade.
 Among the region's most famous Barbary corsairs at the time were Hayreddin Barbarossa and Kurtoğlu Muslihiddin.

-The latter set up his base of operation in the Tunisian town of Bizerte with support of the local Hafsid Dynasty.
-The prowess of Kurtoğlu at sea attracted the Ottoman government's attention and he was offered command of the Turkish fleet in 1516.
+Muslihiddin set up his base of operation in the Tunisian town of Bizerte with support of the local Hafsid Dynasty.
+His prowess at sea attracted the Ottoman government's attention and he was offered command of the Turkish fleet in 1516.
 After Kurtoğlu Muslihiddin left North Africa, command in Bizerte was assumed by another captain (reis), Kaid Ali (literally Ali the Boss) who soon proved as much a scourge for the Europeans as his predecessor had been.
 The Bizertine flotilla had grown strong enough to be a threat not only for merchant ships and the coast villages but even for military vessels.
 In a battle in mid-September 1518, Kaid Ali defeated and captured the flagship galley (Capitana) of the Pope and took the papal fleet's admiral, Paolo Vettori, near Mont’Argentario, on the Tuscan coast.

 For the most part, the European Christian powers were too occupied fighting each other to pay much heed to the rather small-scale predation of the Barbary corsairs.
 Spain, for instance, notably diminished the resources allocated to the fight against the North African raiders in the 1510s, considering French expansionism as a much greater threat to its security.
 Corsairs were taken seriously only by lesser coastal powers such as Genoa and the Papal States in particular because they directly menaced important trade routes upon which their economies and grain supplies depended.

 In early spring 1519, aware of the arrival of Kaid Ali's flotilla in the Tyrrhenian Sea, the Genoese Republic entrusted its coastline defense to a local captain, the nobleman Andrea Doria, who had acquired a good reputation fighting in Corsica for the Republic.
 Mindful of the difficulty of the task at hand, Andrea Doria demanded that the Republic's four galleys be reinforced with another two.
-The Genoese government granted his request but, because there were too few prisoners and captives to provide the two new boats with sufficient rowers, free oarsmen were recruited (known as buonavoglia) to complement the rowing crew.
+The Genoese government granted his request but, because there were too few prisoners and captives to provide the two new boats with sufficient rowers, free oarsmen were recruited (buonavoglia) to complement the rowing crew.